 Thanks to recent pharmaceutical sponsored awareness campaigns, more people now than ever know that Human Papillomavirus (HPV) infection is the primary cause of cervical cancer in women.
 What they don’t know is that HPV is a risk factor for ano-genital cancer and has been associated with head and neck malignancies in the context of oral sex for the transmission of the virus (Brondani, 2010).
-Even less well known is that these cancers disproportionately affect LGBT people based on lifestyle factors and screening habits more than their heterosexual counterparts.
+Even less well known is that these cancers disproportionately affect LGBT people.

 HPV in the LGBT community

 Genital HPV is transmitted by skin to skin contact.
 It’s risk is present, therefore, in all LGBT people who engage in sex.
 Transmission occurs more easily in the presence of irritated skin, as often occurs with penetrative sex (Stein, 1999).
 The most widely used test for HPV is the Pap smear, where a sample of cells is collected from the affected tissue and tested for an abnormal rate or pattern of growth, called dysplasia.
 Dysplasia may range from mild to severe, but because HPV infection is usually contained by the immune system, most healthy adults will never develop it.
 For persons with poor immune system function, however, infection HPV infection may quickly progress to severe dysplasia and cancer.
 For this reason, HIV-positive gay or bisexual men have higher levels of both HPV infection and HPV-related disease than heterosexual men (Stein, 1999).
 An estimated 61% of HIV-negative and 93% of HIV-positive gay and bisexual men have anal HPV infections, compared to 50% or less of heterosexual men.
 Men who have sex with men are also at increased risk for anal cancer compared to the general population (Brewer, 2010).